Russian language semester programme in Narva

 Housing, transportation, and meals are not included.

-To apply for the semester programme, please complete the online application form linked below.
-Once we have received your submission, we will contact you with further details about the course options, schedule, and next steps.
+To apply for the Russian semester programme, please complete the online application form below.
+After receiving your application, we will contact you with further details about course options, language level placement, schedule and next steps.

 Apply to join the course